 I am originally from Barasat, West Bengal.
 I shifted to Delhi during 8th standard, due to health problems (I have limited vision in right eye due to retinal scarring).
 I did the rest of my schooling from DAV Public School, Kailash Hills, and then did my graduation from Hindu College, DU.

 After that, I got into IIT Delhi, and I am currently doing Ph.D. there.
-For the preparation of JAM, I took coaching.
+For the IIT JAM preparation, I took coaching.
 Plus, the syllabus of DU is also good, so my B.Sc. itself taught all the subjects well too.

 Q) What are the most important topics for IIT JAM Physics?
 How did you prepare for JAM Physics?